Versonas — discipline-focused virtual personas

 • BA Versona is strongest at phases A–B (discover, specify) and at Review.

-This phase-awareness lets Versonas calibrate challenge intensity based on the current Spark's phase prefix (discover:, build:, verify:, etc.).
+This phase-awareness lets Versonas calibrate review depth and other work based on the current Spark's phase prefix (discover:, build:, verify:, etc.).

 Template catalog